-Georgetown requires that F-1 students obtain CPT for any course that requires an outside work component, even if the work component is unpaid.
-For example, if a student participates in an externship course with a placement at the U.S. Tax Court, the student will need to obtain CPT before beginning work at the Tax Court.
+Georgetown requires that F-1 students obtain CPT for any course that requires an off-campus work component, even if the work component is unpaid.
+For example, if a student participates in an externship course with a placement at the U.S. Tax Court, the student will need to obtain CPT.

 Which Courses are Eligible for CPT?